bmos1/bmos1/client-side-attacks.md

 * Foothold - Create a Windows library `config.Library-ms` for our victim
 * Victim receives a .Library-ms file, double-click looks like folder structure
 * Attack - Create a .LNK file served by WebDAV server that executes a Reverse Shell
-* Victim execution the .LNK file
+* Victim executes the malicious .LNK file

 Setup WebDAV server to host .LNK files (via Windows Library)